nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

 ## 8.3 ksqlDB UI

-- **ksqlDB UI** is accessible via the Confluent Control Center and provides a graphical interface for interacting with **ksqlDB**.
+- **ksqlDB UI** is accessible via the **Confluent Control Center** and provides a GUI for interacting with **ksqlDB**.
 This UI allows users to write and execute **ksqlDB** queries, manage streams and tables, and visualize real-time data flows.
 The **ksqlDB UI** simplifies the process of developing and managing stream processing applications by offering features like inline autocompletion, schema inspection, and query visualization.

 - Setup:
   ```yml